Welcome to today's edition of the Rush 24-7 podcast.

 He has steadfastly denied it.

-This race this year, I've looked this up.
+This race, this year, I've looked this up.

 He underwent every sort of doping test there is before this.

-He went blood test, urine tests.
+He went blood tests, urine tests.

 They can't produce anything for this year's race.